Do you really need professional editing?

 - Illuminate your manuscript with inspiring, instructive edits that help you polish your writing and strengthen your individual voice and style.

 - Take the next steps with support materials that illuminate your path toward publication.

 When you’re eager to see your book in print, it’s tempting to look for an editor who can promise your manuscript back in a week.
 Buyer beware: Do the math.
 If an editor promises to turn your manuscript around in little more than the time it takes to read your book, you should wonder how much critical judgment is actually being applied.

 Most professional editors have eyes on the page from four to six hours a day; any more tends to dull the focus needed to spot issues.
 The time allotted for your edit also factors in your editor’s personal work style and preferences.
 Some editors like to string out an edit and work a little a time, while others prefer to fully immerse themselves in a book’s creative world.
 Professional editors usually have other clients at other stages of their own projects to attend to as well, so your edit will rarely be the only thing your editor works on in any given day.

-How quickly you are able to answer queries about your manuscript and how long it takes you to work through revisions also influence how long your edit takes.
-Remember, your edit will come back with many comments, questions, and opportunities for revision and improvement.
+If you’re getting an edit that will involve multiple editing rounds, you’ll need to consider your own revision time as part of the total.
+Your edit will come back with many comments, questions, and opportunities for revision and improvement.
 If you’re a slow, methodical writer, there’s no reason to expect you’ll dash off the revisions from your edit in a week or two.
 Give yourself plenty of time.
-I recommend allowing yourself at least a full month to make revisions after an edit.
+I recommend one to two months for revisions between editing rounds, and many authors prefer more.

 How much does editing cost?